-Through this new Policy, we aspire to meet the challenges of looking for solutions and inspiring every one of us to take action with government to protect the cultural heritage!
+Through this new Policy, we aspire to meet the challenges of looking for solutions and inspiring every one of us to take action with government to protect the remaining natural and cultural heritage!

-Mr. Gunther Joku

-Department of

-Environment and Conservation
+Mr. Gunther Joku Secretary Department of Environment and Conservation